rShetty/pencil/resiliency-in-ds-2.md

 # Resiliency in Distributed Systems - Part 2

-This is part 2 in discussions on Resiliency in Distributed systems, if you have not read Part 1 of this blog series, do so here , I will wait …
+This is part 2 in discussions on Resiliency in Distributed systems, if you have not read Part 1 of this blog series, do so [here](https://blog.gojekengineering.com/resiliency-in-distributed-systems-efd30f74baf4), I will wait …

 In this article, we will continue to discuss and explore more patterns in bringing resiliency/stability in complex distributed systems.